MogboPython/Elektor/README.md

 ## Challenges Faced

+During the development of this project, we encountered several obstacles related to using Privado ID.
+The documentation was really poor and having to figure out things by endlessly scouring for examples hindered our progress.
+We overcame these by finding and piecing together multiple sources and examples.
+The privado team also provided assistance to us when we reached out to them on their [telegram](https://t.me/PrivadoID_Official) support channel.

 ## Contributing

 We believe in the power of collaboration and welcome contributions from all members of the community irrespective of your domain knowledge and level of expertise,